Skip to main content

 Traditional fur systems store the entire dataset representing all the fibres that will be rendered, which can result in extremely large files.

-Due to its procedural nature, Yeti caches store only the inputs required to regenerate the groom at render time or for viewport display.
 This approach leads to smaller cache files, faster write times, and the ability to modify parameters without the need to re-cache.

 Cache File Format